 COVID-19 Updates and Information

-For the most up-to-date resources and information on COVID-19, visit my website here.
+For the most up-to-date information and resources about COVID-19, please visit my website here.

 Protect Yourself from Scams

 Congress recently passed the CARES Act for COVID-19 relief to help individuals and businesses.
 The Federal Trade Commission (FTC) and the Federal Bureau of Investigation (FBI) have raised concerns about scammers and fraudsters that impersonate federal employees and ask you to verify personal account information in order to receive a payment.
 Here are some helpful security facts:

 Be diligent and ask yourself: Why would your financial institution or the government need to contact you for personal information to make or receive a payment—they already have it!
 Please do not hesitate to reach out to any one of my offices if you have questions or concerns.